The Impossible Project: Firing up an old Polaroid instant film factory

 "Don't undertake a project unless it is manifestly important and nearly impossible." – Edwin Land, Inventor of Instant Photography

-That’s the quote that opens “The Impossible Project“, a group of obdurate men who have purchased the old Polaroid factory in Enschede, Netherlands, with the aim to restart production of instant film.
+", a group of obdurate men who have purchased the old Polaroid factory in Enschede, Netherlands, with the aim to restart production of instant film.

 Producing instant film for a ratty old camera, no matter how charming it may be, is hardly "manifestly important", especially considering the environmental toll of instant film.
 (Which is not to draw a distinction between instant and traditional film, but instead to point out that there is the need for plastic, metals, and chemicals to produce a photo at all

 The "nearly impossible" part of their endeavor seems at first overwrought: can't they just turn the machines back on?
 Not exactly.
 Presuming they could secure the same reagents used by Polaroid, the exact process used is still entwined in patents like good ol' 6,227,729

 But that's not what The Impossible Project claims to want to do.
 Their stated aim is to "develop a new product with new characteristics, consisting of new optimised components, produced with a streamlined modern setup.
 An innovative and fresh analog material, sold under a new brand name that perfectly will match the global re-positioning of Integral Films."

 .
 If I wanted to, I could print out a copy on a home printer or have one of Flickr's parters send me a copy.
 But instead I can show it instantly to my friends on my phone as well as anyone else in the world online.
 I find it nearly impossible to understand how that isn't better than shooting with a Polaroid instant in nearly every way.

 [via this supremely interesting Metafilter thread]